mcfnord/cem/src/ref/estate.md

 stop meetups, phone calls, adherance to fair rules, as ruled by the court.
 I have done this consistently with the entire family for six years with Chloe and that would continue.
-It's probably smart if I avoid Mexican alleys with Darin, because he is scary, but the rest of the family is pretty cool.

 I can't think of an uncool Manning, for example.
 Richard Mairs is cool.
 I want to like Donna, and used to like her, but now I kind of don't like her.
 I certainly don't show it to Chloe, and never have.
 I can name all Emily's aunts an uncles, nieces and nephews.
-Chloe also knows mine. === I TELL KENNEDY Shit that fucking matters:
+Chloe also knows mine. ===

+I TELL KENNEDY Shit that fucking matters:
 The registered Nurse Assistant did not say Chloe was naked in my lap.